 With the coronavirus pandemic, the consequences for the global economy will be crippling.

-I am writing this column in a state of a latent denial.
+I am writing this column in a state of latent denial.
 Having worked from home for much of the past week, I’ve been trying to juggle work duties with kid’s entertainment as schools and childcare facilities are shut down.

 But denial is unwarranted, as we wake up to another series of breaking news, including the US ban on any European travel for 30 days, the World Health Organization’s declaration of the COVID-19 outbreak as a pandemic and the crashing stock markets.

 The situation in Wuhan, China, looked dire just weeks ago.
 Yet that seems like a distant memory ever since Prime Minister Giuseppe Conte put the whole of Italy in quarantine.
-Medics attending to COVID-19 patients have provided shocking accounts of the state of affairs in the European epicenter of the coronavirus outbreak.
+Medics attending to COVID-19 patients have provided shocking accounts of the state of affairs in the European epicentre of the coronavirus outbreak.

 The consequences of the pandemic for the global economy will without a doubt be crippling.
 To be frank, it’s not like we haven’t been pondering the onset of the next recession for some time now — we have.
-A distinct slowdown in real activity, manufacturing and trade, coupled with leading indicators such as business and consumer confidence on a downward trajectory, has for many months signaled the final stage of the current economic cycle.
+A distinct slowdown in real activity, manufacturing and trade, coupled with leading indicators such as business and consumer confidence on a downward trajectory, has for many months signalled the final stage of the current economic cycle.
 This economic expansion has been exceptionally long, although that alone does not increase the probability of a recession.
 The inverted yield curve in the US set in in the summer of 2019 was another indicator.
 In fact, Google searches for the term “recession” soared in tandem and are predicted to skyrocket in the days ahead.

 It is little wonder why this has happened.
 According to the US Centers for Disease Control and Prevention, and other agencies operating in the field of public health, our best bet for slowing down the contagion is social distancing.
 That’s why in order to contain the coronavirus, authorities in the worst-hit areas have locked down cities, entire countries, imposed full travel bans or restricted the movement of millions of people and limited or suspended business operations.
 And we thought the global economy had problems.